 To record this footage, I used Elgato’s 4K Capture Utility.
 This enables you to get high-quality video without having to mess with settings in third-party tools.
 It gives you the option to use hardware encoding on your GPU or software encoding that will put more of a strain on your CPU.
 Either of these are viable options, so you can choose whatever is best for your system.

 But it’s still early for the 4K60 Pro.
 Elgato is squashing some bugs that are affecting me and others that prevent audio from working in Xsplit and OBS Studio.
 I’ve also had to scrap a few files because the audio glitched out.
-But Elgato is planning an update for this week or early next week, so I’m going to keep experimenting with it and come back with a review in the near future.

 For now, however, I’m amazed at what Elgato has accomplished here, and I expect to continue loving the 4K60 Pro as patches come in that address the handful of issues that I am experiencing.